Duration: 5 years full time

 Creative technologies are at the core of the multimedia industries, but they are also changing the way we interact with computers and the real world.
 For work or entertainment, at home or in industrial environments, virtual/augmented reality is making its way into our everyday lives, requiring new tools (sensors, haptic devices) and approaches (artificial intelligence, storytelling).

-This new for 2019 entry undergraduate degree will enable you to broaden your technological knowledge and understanding in Computer Sciences and Electronic Engineering and equip you with the practical skills that you will need to succeed in this fast moving and exciting area.
+This undergraduate degree will enable you to broaden your technological knowledge and understanding in Computer Sciences and Electronic Engineering and equip you with the practical skills that you will need to succeed in this fast moving and exciting area.

 We offer a vibrant environment in which you can pursue your studies.
 You’ll study a combination of core courses in Computer Sciences and Electronic Engineering to introduce the theoretical knowledge and practical skills relevant to professional practice, with a range of specialist options from computer and network security systems, renewable energy systems, and smart transportation, to voice and music technologies, human factors and healthcare engineering.

-- A degree programme structured to develop ingenuity, creativity, invention and product development skills
+- A degree course structured to develop ingenuity, creativity, invention and product development skills

 - Enjoy varied, practical project-led learning.